Getting Kids To Clean

 Choose the location carefully.
 Hold your meeting in a place where the seating puts every family member on relatively equal footing.
 Around the kitchen table would be better than having the kids sit on the living room rug while Mom and Dad talk from the sofa above them.

-The reason is simple: When you're starting any new system, especially one that involves every member of the home, it's essential to get everyone on the same page and make everyone feel a part of the process.
+The reason is simple: When starting any new system, especially one that involves every home member, getting everyone on the same page and making everyone feel a part of the process is essential.

 Sell your new plan.
-To make your new home-keeping routine successful from the start, you'll need to explain to your kids why sharing the load is good for them.
+To make your new home-keeping routine successful, you must explain why sharing the load is good for your kids.
 And for you.
 Here are a couple of key selling points you could mention:

 • The more the kids pitch in, the less Mom and Dad have to do, and the more free time everyone has to go to the movies, eat out at favorite restaurants, or take afternoons off and head to the beach.